-Click Here To Start Will allow you to modify default viewport attributes.
-Modify and Vport Select Vport along the left side of the main window.
-The mode attributes now attributes for viewports will appear in the iconbar for you to available modify.
-Attributes as shown above and many others may be set.
-Save Defaults To Will write the current viewport default values to a preference Preference File file for future EnSight sessions.
-Save Current Layout Will write out the current viewport screen layout to a file for To Preference File future EnSight sessions.
+Will allow you to modify default viewport attributes.

+Modify any Vport mode attributes now availableSelect Vport along the left side of the main window.
+The attributes for viewports will appear in the iconbar for you to modify.
+Attributes as shown above and many others may be set.Save defaults to preference fileWill write the current viewport default values to a preference file for future EnSight sessions.

+Save current layoutWill write out the current viewport screen layout to a file forto preference filefuture EnSight sessions.